coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - SHARING-5.
 Whether Bob can see Alice's status message is configurable by both Alice and Bob.
 If both Alice and Bob allow it, Alice's status message is displayed to Bob.

+Similarly, the requirements below describe the expected information sharing when a user Alice invites a user Bob to a group chat or a group DM.

 - SHARING-6.
-Whether Bob can see Alice's presence is configurable by Alice.

-Similarly, the requirements below describe the expected information sharing when a user Alice invites a user Bob to a group chat or a group DM.
+When Alice invites Bob to a group chat, Bob can see the name of the group chat.

 - SHARING-7.
-When Alice invites Bob to a group chat, Bob can see the name of the group chat.
+When Alice invites Bob to a group chat or a group DM, Bob can see the names of the other users who are in the group chat or group DM.
+[What about the users who are invited to the group chat or group DM?
+And does the concept of invite even make sense for a group DM?]

 - SHARING-8.
-When Alice invites Bob to a group chat or a group DM, Bob can see the names of the other users who are in or invited to the group chat or group DM.
+When Alice invites Bob to a group chat or a group DM, Bob can see the user identifiers of the other users who are in or invited to the group chat or group DM. (?)

 - SHARING-9.
-When Alice invites Bob to a group chat or a group DM, Bob can see the user identifiers of the other users who are in or invited to the group chat or group DM. (?)

-- SHARING-10.
 When Alice invites Bob to a group chat or a group DM, whether Bob can see the avatars of any of the users who are in or invited to the group chat or group DM prior to consenting is a setting configurable by each of those users.

 ### 3.4 Chat Management